AzarenkaA/vote-system/Readme.md

       ]

 #### To Vote.
-   The system proposes to user is able to vote for the restaurant by a unique identifier.
+   The system proposes to a user to vote for a restaurant by a unique identifier.

 Http method **POST**:
 mapping http://localhost:8080/api/restaurants/{id}

    The system checks next values:
-   - That user has role 'ROLE_ADMIN' and 'ROLE_USER'
+   - A user has role '_ROLE_ADMIN_' and '_ROLE_USER_'
-   - That restaurant with {id} exists in the system.
+   - A restaurant with {id} exists in the system.

-   Example of request:
+   Example of the request:

     http://localhost:8080/api/restaurants/1d4e58fd-6cff-46ff-832f-4be66ee7948a

-   Example of response:
+   Example of the response:

     {
         "message": "Voted successfully"
     }

 #### Menu by the restaurant.
-The system returns all current menu by a restaurant.
+The system returns a current menu of a restaurant.

 Http method **GET**:
 mapping http://localhost:8080/api/restaurants/{id}/menu

    The system checks next values:
-   - That user has role 'ROLE_ADMIN' and 'ROLE_USER'
+   - A user has role '_ROLE_ADMIN_' and '_ROLE_USER_'

-   Example of request:
+   Example of the request:

     http://localhost:8080/api/restaurants/1d4e58fd-6cff-46ff-832f-4be66ee7948a/menu

-   Example of response:
+   Example of the response:

     [
         {